-- Foster self-awareness, personal growth, and wellness.
+- Foster personal growth and wellness.

-- Express anger and relieve depression.
+- Grieve, express anger, and relieve depression.

 Expressive Art Therapy Class

-Connecting Our Inner and Outer Worlds
+Connecting Our Inner & Outer Worlds

 Expressive Art Therapy is a multi-modal approach utilizing different art forms to enhance cognitive, emotional, social, and physical abilities.
-A class combines one or more of the following: visual arts, movement and dance, creative writing, improvisation, drama, and music.
+A class combines one or more of the following: visual arts, movement, dance, creative writing, improvisation, drama, and music.
 Each class begins with a calming, sensory-awareness exercise followed by a creative activity.
 At the end of class, participants share their experiences with one another.